Slow links, fast links, and the cost of gossip: Algorithms for Known Latencies

 \begin{lemma} For known diameter, solving all-to-all information dissemination by executing the sequence $T(D)$, takes $O(D \log^2 n \log D)$ time. \end{lemma} \begin{proof} From the way the sequence is constructed, we observe the recurrence relation $T(k) = 2T(k/2) + k\log^2 n$.
 Using standard methods to solve the recurrence completes the proof. \end{proof}

 When the graph diameter is known to all nodes, nodes can just invoke $T(D)$ to solve all-to-all information dissemination.
-For completeness, we also present an algorithm called Path$\_$Discovery that uses the sequence of invocations of $\ell$-DTG to solve all-to-all information dissemination, when the graph diameter is unknown.
-This algorithm is similar in flavour to that of the General$\_$EID algorithm described in Section \ref{sec:diameter} and also makes use of the Termination$\_$Check algorithm, albeit with a different broadcasting technique (calling $T(k)$ rather than RR Broadcast).
+For completeness, we also present an algorithm called Pattern Broadcast that uses the sequence of invocations of $\ell$-DTG to solve all-to-all information dissemination, when the graph diameter is unknown.
+This algorithm is similar in flavour to that of the Spanner Broadcast algorithm described in Section \ref{sec:diameter} and also makes use of the Termination$\_$Check algorithm, albeit with a different broadcasting technique (calling $T(k)$ rather than RR Broadcast).

-\begin{lemma} Path$\_$Discovery algorithm takes $O(D \log^2n \log D)$ time to solve all-to-all information dissemination. \end{lemma} Applying techniques similar to section \ref{sec:diameter}, the complexity can be easily shown for the case with unknown diameter as well.
+\begin{lemma} There exists a deterministic gossip algorithm that solves the all-to-all information dissemination problem and terminates in $O(D \log^2n \log D)$ rounds. \end{lemma} Applying techniques similar to Section \ref{sec:diameter}, similar results can be shown for the case with unknown diameter as well.